 The Trust makes grants for youth and children's education totaling approximately $150,000 each year.
 This funding is used to support some youth and children's related initiatives undertaken by Methodist Church; and there are also grants open to community groups and low decile schools in the greater Wellington area.

-We invite applications from schools, church groups and non-profit community organisations located in, or servicing, the greater Wellington region
+We are still inviting applications from schools (including kindy's) and school-related organisations, located in, or servicing, the greater Wellington region

 - Project primarily for the personal development of children or youth, particularly of Maori or other cultures